smancke/guble/README.md

 # Roadmap

 ## Release 0.1
-The first release 0.1 is expected mir or end of January 2016
+The first release 0.1 is expected mid or end of January 2016
+* Implement unsubscribe
 * Cleanup, documentation, and test coverage of the commandling client
-* Remove Route.Id
 * Cleanup, documentation, and test coverage of the gcm connector
 * Documentation of the rest Endpoint for message publishing
 * User-facing documentation